In the curly/kinky hair community, there are two streams of thought - big chop and transitioning.

 Fresh Curl will nourish any texture of hair, but it works especially well for those with thin/fine strands that need love without weighing transitioning or newly natural hair down.
 The castor and avocado oil blend is great for moisture, light sealing, and improving elasticity while the hydrolyzed protein gives transitioning hair a boost by locking in to chipped and damaged cuticles.

 Shea Butter, coconut, and jojoba oils bring this product to life, making it great for transitioning tresses.
 It moisturizes effectively, seals lightly, and helps impart shine, improve elasticity, and nourish the hair.
-It is on the thicker side and ideal for drier hair textures - but can also be used for finer hair as a styling product to create definition.
+It is on the thicker side and ideal for drier hair textures.
+But it can also be used for finer hair as a styling product to create definition.
 Talk about 2 for 1!